 1. Improper Screw Design

 An improper screw design can lead to material degradation, which is a significant cause of brittleness.
 The wrong screw configuration may result in improper melt mixing or overheating, both of which can degrade the material and reduce its molecular weight.
-It’s crucial to consult with material and machine suppliers to obtain the correct screw design information to avoid these issues.

 2. Incorrect Injection Speed